-- 1) FEMA will organize applications in rank order (based on the state scores) from highest to lowest score. - 2) Federal reviewers will come up with the federal review pool by reviewing the highest scored projects equal to 150% of the available funding, which is \$37.5 million this year.
-At least one IJ from each submitting Urban Area is guaranteed to be a part of the federal review pool.
+- 1) FEMA will organize applications in rank order (based on the state scores) from highest to lowest score. - 2) Federal reviewers will come up with the federal review pool by reviewing the highest scored projects equal to 150% of the available funding, which is \$75 million this year.
+At least one IJ from each submitting urban area will be included as part of the federal review pool.